 Providing good paying jobs that can support families in our community is critical for Columbus.
 Climate action provides huge job creation and work opportunities.
 The scale of transformation needed across Columbus will need innovative local community members to deploy new technologies, building system retrofits, transportation and waste management solutions throughout the city.
-Small business workshops, start up funding and promotion are critical to stand up a strong local business community.
+Small business workshops, start-up funding and promotion are critical to standing up a strong local business community.

-There is not one universally accepted definition for 'green jobs.'
+There is no one universally accepted definition for 'green jobs.'
 The City will work to establish green job qualifications and accurate annual tracking procedures.

-"If I have to switch

-careers because of climate

-change, that will mean more school,

-more debt, and a longer time before I

-can properly rejoin the workforce.
-I want

-to be able to work, I don't want to give up

-on my dreams, I want to be able to afford

-a home, I want to be able to pay my bills,

-but I don't see that future existing without

-aggressive action on climate change,

-environmental justice, affordable

-housing, and fair wages."
+"If I have to switch careers because of climate change, that will mean more school, more debt, and a longer time before I can properly rejoin the workforce.
+I want to be able to work, I don't want to give up on my dreams, I want to be able to afford a home, I want to be able to pay my bills, but I don't see that future existing without aggressive action on climate change, environmental justice, affordable housing, and fair wages."

-- Faye Clark, Northwest Columbus Area Resident
+Faye Clark, Northwest Columbus Area Resident

+TARGETS

-TARGETS 10,000 new green jobs by 2030
+10,000 new green jobs by 2030

-LEADERSHIP
+GI HG IMPA CT

+2030 R eduction Indirect

+2050 R eduction Indirect

+LE ADERSH 'IP

 Lead Agency Economic Development

-Implementing One Columbus,

-Partners Sustainable Columbus,

-Smart Columbus,

-Sustainable Columbus, Smart Columbus, Neighborhoods
+Implementing Partners One Columbus, Sustainable Columbus, Smart Columbus, Neighborhoods

-Climate Justice major Environmental Quality moderate Human Health some Economic Prosperity major
+EXPEC TED BEN IEFITS

+Cli mate Just ice

+(moderate

+Enviro nmental G Quality

+some

+Human Health

+some

+Economic Prosperity

+() major